We're hiring

 1. Company Budget

-New employees who have completed a proper training period may qualify for the increment.
+New employees who have completed a proper training period may be eligible for an increment.
 Additionally, employers will prioritize experienced employees for a raise, especially those who help new recruits with training or provide guidance to other colleagues.

 3. Qualification and Expertise